What age range does the word “toddler” refer to?

 Option #10: Paw Patrol Look-A-Likes Matching Board Game

 Paw Patrol Look-A-Likes Matching Board Game is a Memory-style game that young kids can learn to play easily.
 Simply turn over the cards one at a time to match the pictures for a quick and easy game.
-This best board game for preschoolers can be played in several ways with different rules and it helps children learn to wait their turn.
+This game can be played in several ways with different rules and it helps children learn to wait their turn.
 Do remember though that the cards are a little flimsy and can be damaged easily.

 Option #11: First Orchard